Divar71/Spotify-Clone/README.md

-Spotify -  A we based music app
+#A Spotify -  A we based music app

 [See the Demo](https://divar71.github.io/Spotify-Clone/)